ray-project/ray/doc/source/troubleshooting.rst

 Serialization Problems
 ----------------------

-If you encounter objects where Ray's serialization is currently imperfect.
+Ray's serialization is currently imperfect.
 If you encounter an object that Ray does not serialize/deserialize correctly, please let us know.
 For example, you may want to bring it up on `this thread`_.

 - `Objects with multiple references to the same object`_.